Chingoski/TriviaQuiz/README.md

 - Sports
 - Pop Culture

-to immerse and chalange the player at the same time.
+to immerse and challenge the player at the same time.
 Because the oversaturation in this genre , we spent a lot of time planing and designing the game so it feels fresh and new , but as model we took [Trivia Crack](https://triviacrack.com/).

 # Technologies
 In order to make this game we taught the best platform was Microsoft's [Visual Studio 2019](https://visualstudio.microsoft.com/vs/), and as a programing language we chose [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) because its the most supported and best optimized programing language for this platform.